 If an individual qualifies under a “small business” status, he/she can enjoy 1% taxation in Georgia.
 Although, there are several important preconditions an individual entrepreneur needs to meet for qualifying under 1% tax rate.
-I discussed these factors in detail in my previous paper and I suggest to read it.

-In this brief article I will provide information on currently strengthened control by the Georgian Revenue Service (GRS-Georgian tax and custom administration) on the taxpayers with “small business” status, aiming to qualify their business activities as employment than service provision notwithstanding the title of their “service” agreements (if there are sufficient reason for it).
+In this brief article, I will provide information on currently strengthened control by the Georgian Revenue Service (GRS-Georgian tax and custom administration) on the taxpayers with “small business” status, aiming to qualify their business activities as employment than service provision notwithstanding the title of their “service” agreements (if there are sufficient reason for it).

 Service fee or wages?

-The reason for such analysis is that if an agreement is qualified as “employment”, 20% tax rate will be applicable (retrospectively) instead of 1% even for individuals with “small business” status.
+The reason for such analysis is that if an agreement is qualified as “employment”, a 20% tax rate will be applicable (retrospectively) instead of 1% even for individuals with “small business” status.

 As you might already know, apart 0.5-mln-GEL annual income threshold applicable for “small business” there is a list of services (and other business activities) that do not qualify under such tax incentive.
 For example, consultation service represents a “forbidden” activity and “small business” status does not apply to it.